The Montoya Effect

 A New Beginning?

-The background section of the paper highlighted the heterogeneous brain imaging findings found in ME/CFS prior to this study including grey matter abnormalities in three different parts of the brain, reduced perfusion in the brain in some studies, but not in another.
+The background section of the paper highlighted the heterogeneous brain imaging findings found in ME/CFS prior to this study, including grey matter abnormalities in three different parts of the brain, reduced perfusion in the brain in some studies, but no reduced perfusion in another.

-Zeineh suggested, in effect, researchers were starting the search over with their more precise equipment:
+Zeineh suggested, in effect, that researchers were starting the search over with their more precise equipment:

 “If you don’t understand the disease, you’re throwing darts blindfolded.
 We asked ourselves whether brain imaging could turn up something concrete that differs between [chronic fatigue syndrome] patients’ and healthy people’s brains.
 And, interestingly, it did.”

 Pilot Study Takes Flight